Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

  1. Extract the ServicePulse files
  1. Disable/Remove ServicePulse
  1. Remove the `netsh` url restriction
  1. Create a website in IIS referring to the ServicePulse directory
- 1. Configure URL Rewrites

 ### Detailed steps